Author

 U.S. House of Representatives

-The House budget resolution (H. Con.
+On February 25, the House passed their budget resolution (H. Con.
 Res.
-14) proposes at least $1.5 trillion in mandatory spending cuts over the next decade.
-It tasks the Ways and Means Committee with $330 billion in reductions and the Agriculture Committee with $230 billion.
+14) that proposed at least $1.5 trillion in mandatory spending cuts over the next decade.
+It tasked the Ways and Means Committee with $330 billion in reductions and the Agriculture Committee with $230 billion.
 The resolution also includes $4.5 trillion in tax cuts.

 Shifting SNAP food benefit costs to states

 Since SNAP was established nearly 50 years ago, the federal government has fully funded food benefits, while states and counties—responsible for eligibility and benefit distribution—have shared about half the administrative costs.
-Although the House and Senate Agriculture Committees have not released specific spending cut proposals, one idea under consideration is shifting some benefit costs to states.
+The One Big Beautiful Bill Act (H.R.
+1), passed by the House of Representatives on May 22, proposes for states to pay a minimum of five percent of SNAP benefits, with their sharing increasing up to 25 percent based on the state's payment error rate.
 The chart below illustrates how even modest changes to SNAP benefit funding could affect state budgets.

 County uses of SSBG